 Literature search, automated content analysis and scientometric analysis

 To identify the urban mitigation literature covered by these four domains, we develop a structured search query for the Web of Science (WOS) literature database.
-This includes specific combinations of keywords for each domain (e.g. “bicycle infrastructure provisioning”), as well as more generic strings (“low-carbon transport”).
+We identified an initial set of keywords based on the authors’ expertise, iteratively refined these through WOS searches, then reviewed random samples of documents until approximately 90% were deemed relevant (by two authors, independently).
+The search query includes specific combinations of keywords for each domain (e.g. “bicycle infrastructure provisioning”), as well as more generic strings (“low-carbon transport”).
 We aim to identify mitigation-relevant studies as well as mitigation-focused studies (i.e. papers on urban congestion policies that do not directly refer to emissions reductions would be included).
-The full search methodology is detailed in the Supplementary Materials (SM).
+The full search methodology is detailed in the Supplementary Materials (SM) Section 1.
 Using the search query we acquire a document set.
 This is largely comprised of journal papers, but also includes conference proceedings and book chapters.
 For each document, we obtain the title, abstract, keywords and list of references.

 To digest the major themes of the document set, we perform: (1) an automated content analysis on the document titles, abstracts and keywords; and (2) a scientometric analysis on the document references.
 For (1) we use non-negative matrix factorization [38], a method that assumes words systematically co-occur within documents, and that repeated co-occurrences across the document set indicate a shared semantic structure (“topics”).
 This procedure will generate a list of topics for the entire document set, where each topic is comprised of co-occurring words (e.g. the words “air”, “pollution”, “quality” likely describe a topic focused on local air pollution).
 Since our search query already specifies the content of research in our document set, this method may appear redundant.
 However it offers important advantages: it provides quantitative metrics describing the prevalence of each topic; it allows us to examine the correlations between topics (based on the likelihood that they appear together in documents); and it will discover latent topics alongside those we explicitly searched for.